Mugna0990/GPT-model/README.md

 # GPT Model Trained with FineWeb 10B Dataset

-This repository contains a PyTorch-based implementation of a GPT-style language model, trained on the FineWeb 10B dataset.
+PyTorch-based implementation of a GPT model, trained on the FineWeb 10B dataset.
 The project was created as a personal learning exercise to better understand the inner workings of large language models and transformers.

 ## Background